ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 3. When you call a method on an instance, JavaScript looks up the prototype chain to find the method in the prototype.
 It doesn't copy the method to the instance itself.
 4. This behavior is what allows for memory-efficient sharing of methods among instances.

-**NOTE** We achieved the same in Constructor Function by defining the methods in the prorotype of the construcor rather than directly defining inside it.
+**NOTE** We achieved the same in Constructor Function by defining the methods in the prototype of the constructor rather than directly defining inside it.

 ## `this`